 Our Audit Department undergoes in-depth fraud training.
 Furthermore, the Audit Department will randomly and routinely monitor our practices regarding Privacy when reviewing related topics such as Code of Conduct and Fraud.
-As a part of its review, the Audit Department examines potential producer related fraudulent conduct with specific focus on producer commissions and producer training.
+In addition, potential producer related fraudulent conduct is annually and routinely reviewed by various means such as customer complaint investigations, consumer surveys, replacement activity, persistency reports and trends, and follow-up on any reports of producer suspicious behavior.
+When an irregularity is discovered, a formal record of the incident, subsequent investigation findings and any subsequent disciplinary action is created and preserved.
 In addition, our Audit Department continually assesses our Privacy Policy in many of the matters it handles throughout the year.
 Any discrepancies, shortfalls and/or recommendations will be reported to the Anti-Fraud Coordinator.